Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Cheap Mini Cooper Insurance
+How to Shop for Affordable Mini Cooper Insurance

-- Higher risk drivers that tend to have accidents or serious violations may pay on average $1,420 more every year than a safer driver
+- Drivers considered higher risk with DUI or reckless driving convictions may pay on average $1,420 more every year than a driver with a clean driving record

 - Increasing physical damage deductibles could save as much as $475 each year